kaliop-uk/ezpublish5universalinstaller/Readme.md

             echo 'KO';
         }

-2. protect access to it, so that it can only requested by the deploy scripts.
+2. protect access to it, so that it can only be requested by the deployment scripts.
 Ex.
 Apache htaccess config

         # Allow ONLY TRUSTED IPS to send calls to clean the OPCache
         RewriteCond %{REMOTE_ADDR} ^127\.0\.0\.1